 Northern Dynasty believes that the ROD has had a material adverse impact on its ability to finance its operations and will continue to adversely impact its financing options for so long as the ROD remains outstanding.
 In addition, the Final Determination may adversely impact Northern Dynasty's ability to complete future financings.
-Appealing the ROD in any future litigation and challenging the Final Determination will require a substantial amount of our current cash and financial resources.
-As Northern Dynasty has limited cash and working capital and does not have any revenues, and does not anticipate revenues in the foreseeable future,

-Northern Dynasty will require additional financing to continue its operations and to fully fund the appeal and remand of the ROD and the challenge of the Final Determination.
+Appealing the ROD in any future litigation and challenging the Final Determination will require a substantial amount of financial resources.
+As Northern Dynasty has limited cash and currently a working capital deficit, does not generate any revenues, and anticipates no revenues been generated in the foreseeable future, Northern Dynasty will require additional financing to continue its operations and to fully fund the appeal and remand of the ROD and the challenge of the Final Determination.
 Northern Dynasty does not have any assurance that it will be able to achieve this financing.
-If Northern Dynasty is unsuccessful in obtaining a positive ROD after remand or challenge of the Final Determination, Northern Dynasty's financing options may be substantially limited, and it may not be able to generate the necessary financing to enable continued operations without a substantial reduction or restructuring of the Pebble Project.
+If Northern Dynasty's financing options may be substantially limited, and it may not be able to generate the necessary financing to enable continue doperations without a substantial reduction or restructuring of the Pebble Project.
 The Company's inability to secure this additional required financing will negatively impact the ability of the Company to continue with the appeal and remand of the ROD and challenge the Final Determination, which may impact the ability of shareholders to recover their investment in the Company.